ABOUT THE CREATOR

 Infection is fairly common.
 It makes perfect sense if chemo is busy killing off good/bad cells.

-Our spare bathroom became my wound care station, and where I’d take all my showers for a few months.
-Man did showers feel SO good.
+Our spare bathroom became my wound care station, where I took all my showers for a few months.
+Man, did showers feel SO good.

 Final Surgery